awslabs/duvet/design/query/coverage-model-spec.md

 and execution propagation (Phase 2), so they can only produce `Unknown` or `NotExecuted` results, never `Executed`.

+### Property 7: Target Determinism {#property-7-target-determinism}

+`annotation_target` is a pure function: given the same annotation, classifications, and file length, it always returns the same result.
+This is free in Verus
+(all `fn` in Verus are deterministic by construction).

+### Property 8: Scope Well-formedness {#property-8-scope-well-formedness}

+`build_scope_tree` produces a well-formed scope tree:

+- Every scope has `open_line <= close_line`.
+- If two scopes overlap,
+  one strictly contains the other (proper nesting).
+  No partial overlaps.

+### Property 9: Execution Set Containment {#property-9-execution-set-containment}

+The execution set always contains all directly-hit lines.
+Formally:

+If `coverage[line] == Hit`,
+then `line ∈ execution_set(classifications, scopes, coverage)`.

+Execution propagation only adds lines to the set — it never removes directly-hit lines.

+### Property 10: Annotation Target Bounds {#property-10-annotation-target-bounds}

+If `annotation_target(annotation, ...) = Some(target)`,
+then `target.line_number > annotation.end_line`.

+The target is always strictly after the annotation.
+This follows from the forward walk starting at `annotation.end_line + 1`.

 ## 6. Worked Examples